microsoft/rushstack.io-website/docs/api/node-core-library.jsonobject.md

 ## Remarks

-This type is similar to `any`<!-- -->, except that it communicates that the object is serializable JSON.
+This type is similar to `any`, except that it communicates that the object is serializable JSON.